eastandwestwind/notes/_posts/2016-01-26-wordcloud.md

 ---
-title: How to create a wordcloud from tweets
+title: Create a wordcloud from tweets
 ---

 Takes a vector and creates a fun wordcloud visualization based on most frequently used words in vector.